Zap Studio

 Overview

-A type-safe fetch wrapper with Standard Schema validation.
+A small fetch wrapper with Standard Schema response validation.

 Why fetch?